-NUTRITIONAL SCIENCES University Transfer Degree University Transfer Degree Information: This curriculum includes courses designed for students planning to transfer to a degree program in Nutritional Sciences at a baccalaureate college, or university.
-Transfer credit varies among colleges.
-Students should consult both the catalog of the specific college/university to which they plan to transfer and the signed transfer agreement or the current transfer planning guide posted at www.tulsacc.edu/12960 to select courses that will meet requirements for both the associate and baccalaureate degree programs.
-Program Description: The Nutritional Sciences program prepares students to work in a wide range of settings, in the public and private sectors and assume an array of challenging responsibilities.
-Career opportunities for a registered/licensed dietitian include: health care dietitian and administrator, nutrition or food science researcher, fitness/wellness consultant, public health nutritionist, entrepreneur in dietetic programs and services, and corporate dietitian /nurtritionist. • The allied health option is for students who desire to work in the field of foods and nutrition, but do not plan to become a registered dietitian.
-The allied health option provides course work that is required for most nursing schools, physician assistant's programs, schools of physical and occupational therapy and other health professions. • The community nutrition option is for students who desire to work in the field of foods and nutrition, but do not plan to become a registered dietitian.
-The community nutrition option provides emphasis in international nutrition and nutrition education. • The dietetics option prepares students for diverse and dynamic professions that integrate human nutrition, food service administration, food science, chemistry, physiology, management and interpersonal skills.
-Students will be able to transfer to an Oklahoma university and complete course work that meets the Didactic Program in Dietetics (DPD) and is approved by the American Dietetic Association (ADA).
-When students successfully complete the academic requirements (DPD) and experience component (dietetic internship), they are eligible for the Registration Examination for Dietitians administered by the Commission on Dietetic Registration of the American Dietetic Association (ADA).
-Individuals who are successful on the examination become registered dietitians and are entitled to use the initials "R.D." to signify professional competence.
-Many states including Oklahoma also require a license to practice dietetics in the state. • The dietetics and exercise option prepares students for diverse and dynamic professions that integrate human nutrition, food service administration, food science, chemistry, physiology, management and interpersonal skills.
-Students will be able to transfer to an Oklahoma university and complete course work that meets the requirements for both the Didactic Program in Dietetics (DPD) and for the American College of Sports Medicine allowing them to become a Certified Exercise Specialist, (this certification requires more than 600 hours of practicum experience not offered in this option). • The nutrition and exercise option is for students who desire work in the field of foods and nutrition, but do not plan to become a registered dietitian.
-The nutrition and exercise option meets the course work requirements to become a certified Exercise Specialist through the American College of Sports Medicine (this certification requires more than 600 hours of practicum experience not offered in this option).
-Degree Awarded: Associate in Science For More Information Contact:
+The Nutritional Sciences program prepares students to work in a wide range of settings in the public and private sectors and assume an array of challenging responsibilities in health care and wellness.
+Career opportunities for a registered/licensed dietitian include: health care dietitian and administrator, nutrition or food science researcher, fitness/wellness consultant, public health nutritionist, entrepreneur in dietetic programs and services, and corporate dietitian /nutritionist. - The allied health option is for students who are interested in nutrition and desire to pursue professional healthcare occupations, but do not plan to become physicians, dentists, optometrists, pharmacists, or registered dietitians.
+The allied health option provides course work that is required for most nursing schools, physician assistant's programs, schools of physical and occupational therapy and other health professions. - The community nutrition option is for students who desire to work in the field of foods and nutrition, but do not plan to become registered dietitians.
+The community nutrition option provides emphasis in improving the health of populations through nutrition programs at schools, and through Cooperative Extension, government programs, and wellness programs. - The dietetics option prepares students for diverse and dynamic professions that integrate human nutrition, food service administration, food science, chemistry, physiology, management and interpersonal skills.
+Students will be able to transfer to an Oklahoma university and complete course work in a Didactic Program in Dietetics (DPD) which is accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) of the Academy of Nutrition and Dietetics (AND), 120 South Riverside Plaza, Suite 2000, Chicago, IL 60606-6995, ph.
+312.899.0040 ext 5400.
+When students successfully complete the academic requirements (DPD) and experience component (Dietetic Internship), they are eligible for the Registration Examination for Dietitians administered by the Commission on Dietetic Registration (CDR) of the Academy of Nutrition and Dietetics.
+Application to ACEND-accredited Dietetic Internships is very competitive.
+Individuals who are successful on the CDR examination become registered dietitians and are entitled to use the initials "R.D." to signify professional competence.
+Many states including Oklahoma also require a license to practice dietetics in the state.

+NUTRITIONAL SCIENCES

+University Transfer Degree

+Degree Awarded: Associate in Science

+For More Information Contact: